snuq/Snu-Photo-Manager/Readme.md

 * Exporting with watermarks and resizing, export to a folder or FTP.

-## Currently known bugs:
+## Installation:
-* Some interface elements will not display properly with long text
-* Android has issues with some keyboard inputs, this is due to Kivy, I cant fix it
+Depending on your browser, left clicking the files may not download them, you may need to right click on the file and select save as, or save link as.

+### Windows:
+* Download the "Snu Photo Manager Installer v#.#.###.exe" file.
+* Run the file.

+### Linux:
+Due to many differences in linux desktop environments, the install script may not work.
+If this is the case, you will need to extract the .tar.gz file and create a shortcut yourself.
+* Download both files in the 'linux' subdirectory.
+* Place the files in the location where you would like the 'Snu Photo Manager' folder to be (such as in your home directory).
+* Run the 'snuphotomanagerinstall' file.
+Double clicking may work, otherwise open a terminal, go to the directory, and type "./snuphotomanagerinstall" (without the quotes).
+* A new shortcut file should be created in the current folder: 'Snu Photo Manager.desktop', this may be moved to your desktop or any other location.

+### Android:
+For now, side-loading of apps is required to be enabled.
+Depending on your device, this may be enabled already, or may be impossible to enable.
+* Download "snuphotomanager-#.#.###-debug.apk" to your android device, or transfer from a computer using your preferred method.
+* Run the file from your file manager of choice.

-## Manual Installation:
+### Manual Installation:
-Python is required, tested with 3.4.4 and 3.5.2.
+* Install Python, tested with 3.4.4 and 3.5.2.
-The following packages are required:
-* numpy (Tested with 1.12.1 and 1.13.3)
+* Install the Python packages:
    * Kivy (Tested with 1.10.0)
-* opencv-python (Tested with 3.2.0.7 and 3.3.0.10)
    * ffpyplayer (Tested with 4.0.1)
    * Pillow (Tested with 3.1.2 and 4.1.1)
+   * numpy (Tested with 1.12.1 and 1.13.3) (not strictly required, but some features will be missing without it).
+   * opencv-python (Tested with 3.2.0.7 and 3.3.0.10) (same as numpy).
+* Download the repository.
+* Unzip the repository to the location of your choice.

-For video conversions, the ffmpeg executable must be installed in a path that Python can find (the root directory of Snu Photo Manager will work).
+* For video conversions, the ffmpeg executable must be installed in a path that Python can find (the root directory of Snu Photo Manager will work).
 Tested with 2.8.11
+* Run "main.py".